South Carolina Woman Stephanie Sebby-Strempel, Who Assaulted Black Teen At Pool, Gets $1,000 Fine

-A white South Carolina woman who was caught on video assaulting black teens at a pool has pleaded guilty to assault and batter and fined $1,000, NBC News is reporting.
+A white South Carolina woman who was caught on video assaulting black teens at a pool has pleaded guilty to assault and battery and fined $1,000, NBC News is reporting.

 Back in June, as the Inquisitr reported at the time, Stephanie Sebby-Strempel was hanging out at a neighborhood pool in Charleston when she noticed some African-American teens.
-She apparently took exception to their being there, telling them they “don’t belong,” and demanding that they leave.
+She apparently took exception to them being there, telling them they “don’t belong” and demanding that they leave.

 The teens’ lawyer would later say that they’d been invited to the pool by a friend and were within their rights to be there.

 Nevertheless, the teens left the pool and were respectful on the way out, saying “Yes Ma’am” and not arguing back.
-That wasn’t good enough for Sebby-Strempel, however, and she began calling them “punks” and using racial slurs, and was even caught on video hitting one of them in the chest.
+That wasn’t good enough for Sebby-Strempel, however, and she began calling them “punks,” using racial slurs, and was even caught on video hitting one of them in the chest.

-Emergency medical personnel later examined the teen and determined that he was OK.
+Emergency medical personnel later examined the teen and determined that he was okay.

 Police were later called, and they determined that Sebby-Strempel was “clearly the aggressor” and that the teens had done nothing wrong.